carolekoziol/recipes/docs/main_course/chicken_a_la_king_casserole.md

 7. Re-cover and cook an additional 30 minutes, until the frozen vegetables have heated through.
 8. Season to taste before serving.

-Serve the chicken a la king over a based such egg noodle pasta, rice or a puff pastry dish.
+#### Casserole

+1. After making the chicken a la king sauce, boil 1 lbs of pasta noodles according to package directions.
+1. In a casserole dish, add the noodles and an appropriate amount of Chicken a la king sauce.
+Mix well.
+1. In a preheated oven at 375F, bake the casserole until ready bubbling and starting to brown (about 30 minutes).